songololo/aiovectortiler/docs/plugins.md

 * **config**: the [config](config.md) object
 * **recipes**: the loaded recipes

-### on_request(endpoint, request, **kwargs)
+### on_request(request, **kwargs)

 Sent on request processing.
 If the hook returns a response, this response will be used and returned without calling the others hooks in the list nor the utilery view.

 Parameters: